-OptumInsight, Inc. provides services that may include, but are not limited to, claim analytics and recovery of medical expense overpayments, retroactive fraud, waste and abuse, subrogation and premium audit services.
+OptumInsight, Inc. provides services that may include, but are not limited to, coordination of benefits and data mining, Retrospective Fraud and Waste Abuse, subrogation and audit services.
 All recoveries are returned to the Company by OptumInsight, Inc. on a monthly basis.

-- F. The Company has not extended any guarantees or undertakings for the benefit of an affiliate or related party. - G. The Company is part of an insurance holding company system with UnitedHealth Group as the ultimate parent.
-Management believes that the Company's transactions with affiliates are fair and reasonable; however, operations of the Company may not be indicative of those that would have occurred if it had operated as an independent company. - H. The Company does not have any amount deducted from the value of an upstream intermediate entity or ultimate parent owned, either directly or indirectly, via a downstream subsidiary, controlled, or affiliated entity. - I. The Company does not have any investments in a subsidiary, controlled, or affiliated entity that exceeds 10% of admitted assets. - J. The Company does not have any investments in impaired subsidiaries, controlled, or affiliated entities. - K. The Company does not have any investments in foreign insurance subsidiaries. - L. The Company does not hold any investments in a downstream noninsurance holding company. - M. The Company does not have any investments in noninsurance subsidiaries, controlled, or affiliated entities. - N. The Company does not have any investments in insurance subsidiaries, controlled, or affiliated entities. - O. The Company does not have any investments in subsidiary, controlled, or affiliated entities or joint ventures, partnerships and limited liability companies in which the Company's share of losses exceeds the investment.
+- F. The Company has not extended any guarantees or undertakings for the benefit of an affiliate or related party. - G. The Company is part of an insurance holding company system with UnitedHealth Group Incorporated as the ultimate parent.
+Management believes that the Company's transactions with affiliates are fair and reasonable; however, operations of the Company may not be indicative of those that would have occurred if it had operated as an independent company. - H. The Company does not have any amount deducted from the value of an upstream intermediate entity or ultimate parent owned, either directly or indirectly, via a downstream subsidiary, controlled, or affiliated entity.

+- I. The Company does not have any investments in a subsidiary, controlled, or affiliated entity that exceeds 10% of admitted assets. - J. The Company does not have any investments in impaired subsidiaries, controlled, or affiliated entities. - K. The Company does not have any investments in foreign insurance subsidiaries. - L. The Company does not hold any investments in a downstream noninsurance holding company. - M. The Company does not have any investments in noninsurance subsidiaries, controlled, or affiliated entities. - N. The Company does not have any investments in insurance subsidiaries, controlled, or affiliated entities. - O. The Company does not have any investments in subsidiary, controlled, or affiliated entities or joint ventures, partnerships, and limited liability companies in which the Company's share of losses exceeds the investment.